 I knew what I was in for, after hearing Mrs. Finnegan’s headline hello.
 Andy knew the procedure too.
 To my mind, his departure was not only bold it was unprecedented.
 I didn’t know we could do that.
 I would ask him about it later, “Why did you do that?
 How did you do it?”
 He informed me that he didn’t want to go through all that again with Mrs. Finnegan.
 “Well, of course, but I don’t think I could’ve ever done that,” I said.
 He explained his reaction a little more, but the gist of it was that he didn’t want to sit through another Finnegan family discussion.
 His impulsive reaction was so simple that if he asked me about it earlier, I would’ve told him that will never work, except it did.
 I realized that I would have to do a much better job of evaluating my options in life.

 When the confessional phase of the Finnegan family conversation began –a phase that required Mr. Finnegan to confess to me what he had done– I looked out that window and imagined that I had evaluated my options as well as Andy had.
 I imagined that the two of us were now in Andy’s car driving away, and we were laughing at the lunacy of these people.
-I imagined that I would call them platypus people at one point in our round of jokes, and that that might end Andy’s laughter, until I explained the joke.
+I imagined that I would call them platypus people at one point in our round of jokes, and that Andy might be so confused by that he would stop laughing until I explained the joke.

 What is a platypus, I imagined myself saying to expound upon our laughter, but an animal that defies all categorizations.
-One look at them, informs the world of science that they should fall into a category, until they do what they do to prove the scientific community wrong.
+One look at them, informs the world of science that they should fall into a category, until they do what they do to prove those hypothetical guesses wrong.
 Further study only yields more surprises with the classification-defying animal, until even the most seasoned naturalist throws their hands up.

 I would then have to provide Andy with the story of the introduction of the platypus to the world.
 At its introduction, naturalists considered it a joke.
 I would inform Andy that prior to the platypus’ introduction some naturalists stitched together body parts of different animals to lead the world into believing that they discovered an entirely new species.
 Thus, many believed that the platypus was an elaborate hoax of taxidermy in this vein.